-Prosecco and Petals
+Prosecco & Petals

 A ball gown wedding dress is the classic Cinderella or princess look with a fitted bodice and full skirt that fans out from the waist.

-When trying on this type of dress make sure to move a lot, sit down and take your time to see if the additional weight is comfortable.
+When trying on this type of dress, make sure to move a lot, sit down and take your time to see if the additional weight is comfortable.

-Even though these dresses often do not visually seem to need an underskirt, it is worth trying them as this can remove the weight from the legs and free you up to move more easily.
+Even though these dresses often do not visually seem to need an underskirt, it is worth trying one as this can remove the weight from the legs and free you up to move more easily.

-This neckline has either a perfectly straight or slightly bowed neckline.
+This neckline has either a perfectly straight or slightly downward bowed neckline.
 Again, this is a universally flattering style but will show less cleavage than the sweetheart style.
 This style is best for brides who do not want any cleavage but want a simple traditional shape.
 It also works for broader shouldered brides.

 This look will either have a heart shape or curve neckline with dress straps that fall off the shoulder and rest on the upper arm.
-This is a romantic look that works best with floaty dresses.
+This is a romantic look that works best with floaty bohemian dresses.
 It is best for brides wanting a different look to draw attention to a slim neckline and collar bones.

 This dress will have a sweetheart or curve bodice with straps that widen out towards the shoulder and neck.
 As the name suggests, this is an elegant and discreet style that would work well for lace gowns and brides who want a more modest style.

-To work out what neckline will suit you best it is important to consider the following:
+To work out what neckline will suit you best, it is important to consider the following: